SWATGenXSWATGenX

 ParFlow

 ParFlow is an open-source, physically-based integrated hydrologic model that couples surface and subsurface flow using variably saturated Richards' equation solved on a parallel computational grid.
 It is used in research for groundwater–surface water interactions at high spatial resolution.
-For a comparison with SWAT+, see SWAT+ vs ParFlow.

 National Water Model (NWM)